your wireless health questions

 Qualcomm Life is a company that was founded, in part, to assist medical device manufacturers who approached Qualcomm for help when their own wireless connectivity and interoperability attempts became untenable.
 Medical device manufacturers have learned the hard way how many moving parts and hidden costs are involved with a broad wireless implementation.

 We build our solutions with interoperability and scalability in mind.
-We created the 2net Hub as an affordable and expeditious solution to wirelessly connect medical devices to the 2net Platform.
-And because the 2net Hub is an FDA-listed medical device, our customers and technology partners are getting a wireless health solution that is scalable, reliable, interoperable and extensible at much lower cost and exponentially faster than if they did it on their own.
+We created the 2net Hub and 2net Mobile as affordable and expeditious solutions to wirelessly connect medical devices to the 2net Platform.
+And because the 2net Hub and 2net Mobile Core are both FDA-listed, our customers and technology partners are getting a wireless health solution that is scalable, reliable, interoperable and extensible at much lower cost and exponentially faster than if they did it on their own.

 What makes solutions built on the 2net Platform unique from what has been available to-date?